acceleratescience/acceleratescience.github.io/_resources/introducing-data-science-for-science.md

 * Web Scraping, JSON and APIs
 * Introduction to machine learning
 * Project & presentation

-**How do I apply?**

-Candidates should complete the application form (at this link: <https://forms.office.com/e/EYhqCFGQqz>) by **5pm on 13 January**.
-After completing the application form, candidates will be asked to complete a short programming exercise, which is intended to give a sense of their current programming abilities.
-This exercise will take approximately three hours to complete.
-Further details will be emailed to candidates in the w/c 23rd January, and you will have approx. 2 weeks to complete the exercise.

-Candidates should ensure their supervisors or managers are content for them to join the course before applying and should be prepared to commit to participating in course activities between 27 February and 31 March.
-Candidates should also confirm they have 50% funding towards the cost of the course (£1,050 + VAT), with the other 50% being funded by the Accelerate Programme.

-To access the application form, please log-in with your @cam.ac.uk email address.
-If you are a member of the University or an affiliated institution, but don’t have an @cam.ac.uk email account, please contact accelerate-science@cst.cam.ac.uk

 **What are the entry requirements?**